Israel's Netanyahu returns to court as graft trial ramps up - RFI

 Repeatedly suggesting the charges against him have been trumped up, Netanyahu has taken direct aim at his hand-picked attorney general, Avichai Mandelblit.

-At the Monday hearing, which was pushed back multiple times due to coronavirus restrictions, Netanyahu is compelled to appear in person to deliver the defendant's formal response to the allegations.
+At the Monday hearing, which was pushed back multiple times due to coronavirus restrictions, Netanyahu is compelled to deliver the defendant's formal response to the allegations.

-This marks the beginning of the trial-proper, with subsequent sessions focused on testimony and evidence.
+This marks the last pre-trial hearing with upcoming sessions focused on testimony and evidence.

 The trial schedule may force Netanyahu to appear in court multiple times a week, as he campaigns ahead of Israel's fourth election in less than two years to be held on March 23.